hanjak/connection_finder_prague_mhd/README.md

 numpy>=1.21.2

 ## Licence
-Mypy is licensed under the terms of the MIT License
+Myraptor is licensed under the terms of the MIT License